-Where Did The Rolling Stones Get Their Name From?
+Where did The Rolling Stones get their name from?

 The old proverb says “a rolling stone gathers no moss”, but why did Mick Jagger and Keith Richards name their legendary rock band after it?

-Summer 2018 will see The Rolling Stones take their No Filter tour around the world - the run includes two stops in the British capital at London Stadium on 22 May, and Twickenham Stadium on 19 June.

 Bob Dylan used the phrase in a classic song.
 Jann Wenner liked the name so much, he named his magazine after it.
-But why has this band name lasted over half a century?
+But why has The Rolling Stones' band name endured well over half a century?

-Jagger and Richards had originally started a group called The Blues Boys, but met up with guitarist Brian Jones, drummer Charlie Watts and keyboardist Ian Stewart, who were occasionally playing in a well-known collective called Blues Incorporated.
+Mick Jagger and Keith Richards had originally started a group called The Blues Boys, but met up with guitarist Brian Jones, drummer Charlie Watts and keyboardist Ian Stewart, who were occasionally playing in a well-known collective called Blues Incorporated.

 The future Stones eventually formed their own group, leaving Blues Inc to carry on.
 When Blues Inc were offered a BBC radio session, they needed someone to stand in at their residency at London’s Marquee Club.
 Jagger and go jumped at the chance.